JetBrains/kotlin-native/COCOAPODS.md

 and completion.
 You can build the whole Kotlin project with Gradle and not ever have to switch to Xcode.

 Use Xcode only when you need to write Swift/Objective-C code or run your application on a simulator or device.
-To work correctly with Xcode, you should [update you Podfile](#update-podfile-for-xcode).
+To work correctly with Xcode, you should [update your Podfile](#update-podfile-for-xcode).

 Depending on your project and purposes, you can add dependencies between [a Kotlin project and a Pod library](#add-dependencies-on-pod-libraries) as well as [a Kotlin Pod and an Xcode project](#use-a-kotlin-gradle-project-as-a-cocoapods-dependency).